William Nicholas (officer): Death

 Nicholas was eventually carried off the field to receive medical attention as the British took possession of the place.
 His wounds were hastily dressed by a surgeon of the line, who had no hope of his recovery and gave him some wine as a comfort.
 It was not discovered where he was by his usual surgeon, Mr. Fitzpatrick, till he had dressed all his other patients.
 Fitzpatrick first applied himself to elevate the ribs, to assist his breathing; and on the third day after the siege Nicholas was moved from his tent into Badajoz, where he was able to write a letter to his father, dated 7 April.
 On the same day Lieutenant T. M. Pitts wrote:

 Nicholas is wounded in five places and two contusions, one of the wounds through the lungs, and two ribs broke, his left arm broke below the elbow, his left knee touched on the cap, his left calf and right thigh grazed with musket balls.
 Fitzpatrick says he must die.
 I am at present nursing him and Emmett, and can only write by bits.
 The town has been given up to pillage, and thoroughly pillaged it has been.
 There were ten Engineers in the place; poor Nicholas needs all my care for the short time I fear he has to remain on earth.
 His father has lost two sons in the Navy, both drowned.

 Nicholas died on 14 April, the eighth day after his wounds.
 Sir Thomas Graham wrote that "no soldier ever distinguished himself more", and his "heroic conduct" could "never be forgotten".
 Sir Richard Fletcher, the commanding Royal Engineer, placed a monumental stone, with an inscription, over his grave.
 He had been brevetted major on the receipt of the favourable despatch of the Marquis of Wellesley, but he did not live to know it.

 Of the officers of the Royal Engineers who led the storming columns at Badajos three were killed and three wounded; the former being Captain Nicholas and Lieutenants Edward de Salaberry and Thomas Lascelles; those wounded were Captain John Williams, Lieutenants Anthony Emmett and Melhuish.

 Likenesses

-Lieutenant B. Pymm made a drawing of Nicholas at Cadiz in 1812, engraved by E. Scriven of London and printed with an obituary in the Royal Military Chronicle in February 1813, in which the sitter is shown dressed in the style of uniform worn by officers of the Royal Engineers at that period.
+Lieutenant B. Pymm made a drawing of Nicholas at Cádiz in 1812, engraved by E. Scriven of London and printed with an obituary in the Royal Military Chronicle in February 1813, in which the sitter is shown dressed in the style of uniform worn by officers of the Royal Engineers at that period.
 In around 1814 the enamel painter Henry Bone also made a pen and ink drawing, after Pymm's original, which is now in the National Portrait Gallery, London.